 The Applecross Wireless Station was one of Australia’s first links with radio technology, and was used for telecommunications during World War One and World War Two.
 Using morse code, the station communicated with ships off the Australian coast using a mast that was 112 metres tall.

-This sculpture, by Agency 296, Tom Mùller and Ned Beckley, will broadcast a soundscape that explores this rich history, with a LED light within the scuplture changing in sync with the audio.
+This sculpture, by Agency 296, Tom Mùller and Ned Beckley, broadcasted a soundscape that explored this rich history, with a LED light within the scuplture changing in sync with the audio.

-SONIC HILL brings us together, placing a spotlight on the continued importance of communication throughout our shared histories as a way to connect our communities. a site-specific audio sculpture to be installed at Wireless Hill in April.
+SONIC HILL brought us together, placing a spotlight on the continued importance of communication throughout our shared histories as a way to connect our communities.

 About the artists